Nebraska - Sectoral Privacy Overview

 - for use by an insurer for certain purposes; or

-- for use by an employer to obtain or verify information relating to a holder of a commercial driver's licence or commercial learner's permit required under the Commercial Motor Vehicle Safety Act of 1986.
+- for use by an employer to obtain or verify information relating to a holder of a commercial driver's license or commercial learner's permit required under the Commercial Motor Vehicle Safety Act of 1986.